<>

 Chiaroscuro in Skin

-The mastery of light and shadow—Chiaroscuro—is what separates a flat image from a three-dimensional illusion.
+Light and shadow — chiaroscuro — is what separates a flat image from something that reads three-dimensional on skin.
 An artist trained in fine art understands that shadow is not just "black ink," but a complex relationship of values that define form.
 They use the natural tone of your skin as the "mid-tone," building obsidian depths and reserving negative space for brilliant highlights that mimic the way light hits a classical sculpture.

 Compositional Flow